rootsongjc/kubernetes-handbook/content/en/blog/istio-sidecar-traffic-types/index.md

 image: "images/banner/mirror.jpg"
 ---

-As we know that Istio uses iptables for traffic hijacking, where the iptables rule chains has one called ISTIO_OUTPUT, which contains the following rules.
+As we know that Istio uses iptables for traffic hijacking, where the iptables rule chains has one called `ISTIO_OUTPUT`, which contains the following rules.

 | **Rule** | **target**        | **in** | **out** | **source** | **destination**                 |
 | -------- | ----------------- | ------ | ------- | ---------- | ------------------------------- |